 V --> L["Review gated learning"]

 The static risk lane reads the change and predicts where reality might disagree with the author’s intent.
 It does not mutate the environment.
-Its job is to say “this config default changed”, “this fallback path now matters”, “this new class needs a witness” or “this old behavior might break if an existing user upgrades.”
+Its job is to say “this config default changed”, “this fallback path now matters” or “this old behavior might break if an existing user upgrades.”

 The scenario lane is the one that actually drives the system.
 It creates state, feeds inputs, calls APIs, runs jobs, restarts components and checks the visible result.
 This is the lane that has to think like a user rather than a unit test.